ivancanosa/cpp_opengl_emscripten_skeleton/README.md

 # C++ CMake GLFW Skeleton
-This is a simple and lightweight C++ template project that uses CMake and GLFW.
+This is a simple C++ skeleton project that uses CMake and GLFW.
 It supports both local compilation and cross-compilation using the Emscripten toolchain.
 This template is ideal for creating C++ applications that need to run natively or as WebAssembly in a browser.

 ## Features
 - ***Local Compilation***: Compile and run the project natively on the host.